SharePoint/PnP-Guidance/articles/app-model-recipe-site-provisioning.md

 The following articles describe the override create sub site link pattern and provide code samples to get you started.

 - [Provisioning.Cloud.Sync (O365 PnP Sample)](https://github.com/OfficeDev/PnP/tree/master/Solutions/Provisioning.Cloud.Sync)
-	+ This solution shows the model for providing synchronous site collection or sub site creation experience to introduce model for site templates without using actual sandbox solutions or stp files.
+	+ This solution shows the model for providing synchronous site collection or sub site creation experience to introduce a model for site templates without using actual sandbox solutions or stp files.
 - [Provisioning.SubSiteCreationApp (O365 PnP Sample)](https://github.com/OfficeDev/PnP/tree/master/Samples/Provisioning.SubSiteCreationApp)
-	+ This solution uses so called remote provisioning pattern to provide as flexible sub site template system as possible.
+	+ This solution uses the so-called remote provisioning pattern to provide as flexible sub site template system as possible.
 It also includes an accompanying video.

 Use a Provider-hosted app